 Valencia vs Villarreal

 The Yellow Submarine have risen from virtually nowhere, admittedly with the help of some significant financial backing, to take the fight to Valencia, regularly finishing above and beating their big city neighbours.
 They’ve even started pinching their players with Dani Parejo, arguably Valencia’s best player at the time, moving to the Ceramica in 2020.
-Heading into the 2023/24 season, Villarreal remain the strongest side in this part of Spain, even winning their first major trophy in 2021 with a memorable Europa League triumph.
+A year later, Villarreal won their first trophy – the 2020/21 Europa League.

 La Liga rivalry - Valencia vs Villarreal

-The Basque Country is a much smaller region but its football map is a congested one with the likes of Eibar and Alavés also contesting derbies with the two big Basque clubs, while Osasuna are also now a pretty established top flight club in the region.
+The Basque Country is a much smaller region but its football map is a congested one with the likes of Eibar and Alaves also contesting derbies with the two big Basque clubs, while Pamplona-based Osasuna are also now a pretty established top-flight club in the wider area.

 Meanwhile, sizable cities such as Salamanca, Murcia and Jerez de la Frontera have witnessed their main clubs go bust in recent years, with more than one new entity rising from the ashes.
 That has led to the emergence of several new derbies, with splits even created between fans who used to cheer on the same side.